 These braces are made in a similar fashion to traditional metal braces but the brackets are made from ceramic or clear plastic.
 They have less of an effect on your appearance than metal braces do.
 However, they tend not to be quite as strong as metal braces.

-These are the main options that you have if you want an alternative to wearing fixed metal braces.
+These are your main options if you want an alternative to wearing fixed metal braces.